 7 Ways to Say Friend in German – From Formal to Slang

-“A friend in need is a friend indeed” – this and many other sayings illustrate the importance of friendships around the world.
-In German we say “Freundschaft ist des Lebens Salz” (friendships are the salt of life).
 Have you ever wondered how to say friend in German?
-We’ll show you 7 different ways of saying friend in German and dive deeper into the different situations in which you use it.
+We’ll show you a number of different ways of saying “friend” in German and dive deeper into the different situations in which you use it.

 Friend in German at a Glance